 Ever have a customer send you five separate emails about one topic within half an hour?
 Rather than responding to each one separately, or constantly cross-referencing the tickets to put together all the little pieces of info the customer sent, you can combine the tickets into one.
 No need to deal with multiple windows.

 Facebook and Twitter integration save you from needing to log into your social media accounts separately from your helpdesk.
-Once you’ve connected your accounts, Freshdesk can transform Facebook posts on your brand page’s wall, direct messages, Twitter @mentions etc. into tickets and let you respond without leaving Freshdesk.
+Once you’ve connected your accounts, Freshdesk can transform Facebook posts on your brand page’s wall, direct messages on either platform, @mentions on Twitter and more into tickets, then let you respond without leaving Freshdesk.

 One downside: Sprout users can only connect to one Facebook page and one Twitter account.
 However, all paid account levels allow you to integrate with unlimited Facebook and Twitter accounts.

 Add tags to tickets (for example, “installation” for tickets about installing your software) to make it easy to sort out everything about related issues.
-You can also use tags with your customers, helping you keep track of things like which customers have experienced a certain issue or work for a specific company, and with your knowledge base articles.
+You can also use tags with your customers, helping you keep track of things like which customers have experienced a certain issue or work for a specific company.
+You can even tag your knowledge base articles.
 Speaking of which . . .

 A good helpdesk doesn’t just help you reply faster—it sometimes saves you from having to reply at all.

-Freshdesk lets you build a knowledge base—a place where you can allow customers to access FAQs, tutorials, etc. This can save you from tons of tickets as customers answer their own questions by searching your knowledge base directly or even see your articles in Google searches.
+Freshdesk lets you build a knowledge base—a place where you can allow customers to access FAQs, tutorials, etc. This can save you from tons of tickets as customers answer their own questions, either by searching your knowledge base directly or by finding your articles in Google searches.
 It also lets people who are too busy or shy to contact support find the answers they need.